jma1ice/newsletterr/readme.md

 * Opt out support
 * Option for small cover art of each item in a stat table
 * IMDb ratings in stat tables
-* Auth page for hosted users
+* Auth page for hosted users | when this is in, add a hosted 'most recent newsletter' webpage
 * Snap-in for images/gifs/emojis
 * Functionality for full custom HTML templates | ability to add embedded links to services, ie StatusCake, Uptime Robot
 * Ombi integration